-Motion Picture Institute is a for profit proprietary school offering a certificate program in filmmaking.
-The Accrediting Commission of Career Schools and Colleges (ACCSC) accredits the school and program.
+Motion Picture Institute is a for profit proprietary school offering a certificate for The Motion Picture Production Program.

+Motion Picture Institute is nationally accredited by The Accrediting Commission of Career Schools and Colleges (ACCSC).

 The U.S. Secretary of Education has continuously recognized ACCSC as an independent, non-profit accrediting agency since 1967.
 The Commission enforces strict standards and practices, which contribute to the development of a highly trained and competitive workforce through accredited institutions.
 Their mission is to serve as a reliable authority on educational quality and to promote enhanced opportunities for students.